Updated: Feb 17

-Smitty the Pitty is a five-year-old precious and delightful dog currently at the Humane Society of Southern Arizona (HSSAZ) where he has been for a couple of months.
+This is a story about Smitty the Pitty, a five-year-old precious and delightful dog who I met when I was volunteering at the Humane Society of Southern Arizona (HSSAZ) where he had been for a couple of months.

 To say Smitty is shy would be a huge understatement.
 Every noise startles him, and volunteers have told me they have seen him hiding under the bench, cowering from everything that moves.